The MAPH Year

 Master of Arts Program in the Humanities seminar photo

-Students in the Master of Arts Program in the Humanities (MAPH) take one required course and 8 electives.
+Students in the Master of Arts Program in the Humanities (MAPH) take one required course, seven electives, and may write an MA thesis.
 In the fall quarter, all MAPH students take Foundations of Interpretive Theory as a cohort.
 From there, students complete their remaining coursework throughout the University of Chicago.
-One elective may be used for an optional capstone project, such as a research seminar, academic thesis, or non-traditional thesis.
-MAPH students who opt to complete a thesis receive guidance from their preceptor and a faculty advisor.
+Finally, MAPH students will either choose to complete a thesis with guidance from their preceptor—a post-doctoral Instructional Professor or Teaching Fellow—and under the supervision of a faculty member, or take an additional advanced seminar course.

 Core Course: Foundations of Interpretive Theory